mshagirov/pythonlab/_01-introduction/08_containers.md

 - `dict`: dictionaries store objects as key-value pairs or key-value maps and do not guarantee the order of the collection unlike lists and tuples.
 - `set` : sets are also not ordered.
-They are collections of  *unique* immutable objects and implement the concept of mathematical sets.
+They are collections of *unique* objects and implement the concept of mathematical sets.
+Sets themselves are mutable but store immutable objects.

 Lists, tuples, dictionaries, sets, and strings are examples of most commonly used container types.
 Python also has other built-in iterable types.